-We may face "spread widening" risk related to our securities investments.
+We will face "spread widening" risk related to our investment in securities.

 For reasons not necessarily attributable to any of the risks set forth herein (for example, supply/demand imbalances or other market forces), the market spreads of the securities in which we invest may increase substantially causing the securities prices to fall.
 It may not be possible to predict, or to hedge against, such "spread widening" risk.
-In addition, mark-to-market accounting of our investments will have an interim effect on the reported value prior to realization of an investment-related debt portfolio's current earnings rate.
-A decline in income could affect the NAV of our shares or their overall returns.
+In addition, mark-to-market accounting of our investments will have an interim effect on the reported value prior to realization of an investment.